-EMPLOYEE WORKPLACE DRUG TESTING: LOCAL-REGIONAL-NATIONAL
+EMPLOYEE WORKPLACE DRUG TESTING BY OHS INC.

-Employee Drug Testing, Workplace Drug Testing, Drug-Free Workplace Program Management for DOT-Regulated and non-DOT Companies
+Employee Drug Testing, Workplace Drug Testing, Drug-Free Workplace Program Management for DOT-Regulated and non-DOT Companies.

 "Employee drug testing is NOT about a company trying to 'catch' employees using drugs.
 Drug testing employees is about preventing employee drug-use in the workplace that will ultimately cause accidents and injuries to company personnel.
 Pre-employment drug tests and randomly testing existing employees for drug use in the workplace is also about a company's LEGAL obligation as well as MORAL responsibility to keep its workplace a SAFE and HEALTHY environment for ALL its employees, customers, and even its vendors.
 Employee drug testing helps socially responsible companies to achieve those important goals to the benefit of all, including the employee's family."